On the Future: Ideas

-As with his 2003 Our Final Century, Rees warns that human civilization faces grave existential risks.
+As with his 2003 Our Final Hour, Rees warns that human civilization faces grave existential risks.

 Rees considers a scenario 20 years from now, where carbon dioxide levels have continued to rise, and where climate models have improved.
 There is a possibility the improved models will predict imminent catastrophe, in which case there might emerge political pressure to immediately deploy poorly-understood geo-engineering techniques.
 In order to mitigate this "nightmare" scenario, Rees advocates that we start exploring these techniques now, so as to better understand their limitations, risks, and side effects.

 Other risks include nuclear war, an asteroid strike, rogue biotechnology, or artificial intelligence.
 Rees advocates that nations empower supra-national institutions to better collaborate against such risks, a difficult task given the populist trends against globalism.
 Some scholars, such as Stephen Hawking, have advocated space colonization as a way to mitigate existential risk; Rees breaks with Hawking on this matter and criticizes space colonization as "a dangerous delusion to think that space offers an escape from Earth's problems".